 Danish Dairy Board

-The majority of the Danish dairy companies are organised in Danish Dairy Board which, together with Danish Agriculture and Food Council, handles the dairies’ interests and carry out a large number of tasks of the members.
+The majority of the Danish dairy companies are organised in Danish Dairy Board which, together with Danish Agriculture and Food Council, handles the dairies’ interests and carry out a large number of tasks on their behalf.

 The Danish Dairy Board is a knowledge-based organisation, and professional expertise is the organisation’s most important resource for creating development in the industry, advising the members and fulfilling a mission to create optimal development potential for the Danish dairy industry.